 - All faculty members who accompany ESU students abroad required to attend an Emergency Preparedness and Response Seminar conducted by the Office of International Education.

 - Program participants have the responsibility to disclose any physical condition or disability that requires special attention on the part of the leading faculty or OIE.

-- All program participants must purchase a health insurance that will cover for any accident or illness during the study abroad experience.
+- All program participants must have comprehensive health insurance that will cover for any accident or illness during the study abroad experience.
 If you do not have health insurance or a plan that covers travel abroad, do look into short-term plans like HTH Worldwide.

 - All program participants must attend an orientation that will offer information about how to stay health during a study abroad experience and measures to avoid risk.

 - Participants have the responsibiltiy to communicate with OIE regarding any health problem that arises during the length of the program to faciliate prompt and effective response.